corda/corda-docs-portal/content/en/docs/cenm/1.5/user-admin.md

 To change your password:

-1. Login to the User Admin tool.
+1. Log in to the User Admin tool.
 If this is your first login or you have requested a new login, use the temporary password you have been given.

 2. On the next screen, click *user profile* in the top right-hand corner.